West Yorkshire Food Poverty Network

 Feeding Bradford & Keighley:

 Feeding Bradford & Keighley (FB&K) is a membership organisation with over 90 member organisations or individuals who are working to address food poverty across the district.
 We share ideas, promote best practice, collate information and work on joint projects together.
 In March 2020 Keighley Food Poverty Action Partnership joined Feeding Bradford to form a network covering the whole of our metropolitan district.
-Our vision is a Bradford District free of food poverty where people have access to affordable good food.
+Our vision is a Bradford and Keighley where everyone has access to affordable good food, and all families and individuals are living with food security.
 FB&K has been an independent pilot group of Feeding Britain since 2017, sharing ideas and good practice across the country, working in partnership to do larger joint funding bids and feeding into the national political agenda.

 Key work area include